top of page

 Many solar contractors lack the time or expertise to create solar plan sets or complete engineering reviews.
 GreenLancer has specialized in solar permitting since 2013, and our network includes licensed engineers in all 50 states.
 Using a high-quality solar permitting service can save time and staffing requirements, lowering overhead.

-5 - If Solar Permit Is Rejected, Understand What’s Wrong
+5 - If the AHJ Rejects the Solar Permit, Understand What’s Wrong

 If your solar permit or grid interconnection application is rejected, it’s essential to understand why.
 In some cases, it will be easy to mitigate.
 In others, it might be difficult to move forward with a project, or there could be long delays.
 For example, sometimes solar farms are delayed due to interconnection issues.